zeeguu/api/UpdateToTopics.md

 This will take sometime to run, with 5000 documents taking about: 1h08m in my laptop to index.

 ## 7. Enable the Feature Tag and visualize the differences in the Front-End

+Note, during the transition period we will be missing some indexed documents that are only placed in ES_v7, but we can re-run the mysql_to_elastic script to capture these.